 After initially starting my internet contract with Orange, I cancelled it because of problems and delays in getting connected.
 Their offer of mobile internet pay-as-you-go whilst I was waiting for the internet connection never materialised.
 When I eventually cancelled because of a long delay, Orange blocked the line for 15 days.

 Mobile Internet in Spain

 My Expat Network

 Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK, American, Australian or Canadian television.
 This allows you to watch TV on your computer or tablet.
 The UK service is £5 per month for a UK IP address and the US service costs $5 per month.
 Moreover, you can pay yearly to get a cheaper price.

 The IP is activated as and when you need it, so doesn’t run all the time.
-The application works on both PC and Mac, as well as tablets and mobiles – you have to pay for a subscription for each installation of the software – for each device.
+The application works on both PC and Mac, as well as tablets and mobiles.
+Using My Expat Network also encrypts your browser.

 Hide My Ass

-Hide My Ass is a service which lets you watch restricted TV channels from any country by giving you a local IP number for your internet connection.
-For example, you can watch the BBC iPlayer even when you’re not in the UK.
+Hide My Ass is another service which lets you watch country restricted TV channels.
+Again you get an IP number for your internet connection.
 It works across all devices, so you can use it on your mobile, iPad and laptop.